mendix/docs/content/refguide/mendix-client.md

 1. The end-user enters the URL of the app in the browser.

-2. The browser loads the HTML web page in the browser.
+2. The browser loads the HTML web page ("shell").

 3. The web page loads and starts the Mendix Client, together with the core widgets.